Inherent momentum-dependent gap structure of altermagnetic superconductors: Introduction

 Several previous theoretical works have investigated characteristic aspects of intrinsic superconductivity of altermagnets.
-For example, some studies have focused on consequences of the spin-split Fermi surfaces and its resulting unfavorable conditions for homogeneous spin-singlet pairing, leading instead to Fulde-Ferrell-Larkin-Ovchinikov (FFLO) finite-momentum Cooper pairing, even in the absence of an external magnetic field~\cite{SotoGarrido2014,Chakraborty_Zerofield_2023,Sumita2023,Hong2025,Sim2024,HuFFLO,Mukasa2025,Iorsh2025,Sumita2025,Liu2025}.
+For example, some studies have focused on consequences of the spin-split Fermi surfaces and its resulting unfavorable conditions for homogeneous spin-singlet pairing, leading instead to Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) finite-momentum Cooper pairing, even in the absence of an external magnetic field~\cite{SotoGarrido2014,Chakraborty_Zerofield_2023,Sumita2023,Hong2025,Sim2024,HuFFLO,Mukasa2025,Iorsh2025,Sumita2025,Liu2025}.
 The resulting superconducting phase exhibits several unusual predicted properties, including e.g. Bogoliubov Fermi surfaces and the superconducting diode effect~\cite{Hong2025,Banerjee2024,Sim2024,Chakraborty_Diode,Cheng2024,RoigDiode}.
-Other theoretical studies have focused on the stabilization of unconventional superconducting phases as a consequence of the altermagnetic spin splitting~\cite{Bose2024,Hong2025,Brekke_Twodimensional_2023,Carvalho2024,Leraand2025,Parthenios,Khodas2025,Parshukov2025m}.
-Interestingly, the altermagnetic phase and its associated breaking of time-reversal symmetry may also be favorable for engineered topological superconductivity~\cite{Zhu2023,Li2024,Ghorashi2024}.
-Finally, we note a related research branch which, as opposed to the intrinsic altermagnetic superconductivity discussed above, focuses on the unique electronic properties from the proximity effect and hybrid systems between altermagnets and superconductors~\cite{Ouassou2023,Beenakker2023,Papaj2023,Zhang2024,Fukaya2025}.
-These theoretical works are a testimony to the rich physics arising from the interplay between altermagnetic and superconducting instabilities.
+Other theoretical studies have focused on the stabilization of unconventional superconducting phases as a consequence of the altermagnetic spin splitting~\cite{Bose2024,Hong2025,Brekke_Twodimensional_2023,Carvalho2024,Leraand2025,Parthenios,khodas2025tuningaltermagnetismstrain,Parshukov2025m,Monkman}.
+More specifically, several works have highlighted equal-spin-pairing (ESP) $p$-wave triplet states as the preferred superconducting order in the limit of large altermagnetic spin-split bands~\cite{Zhu2023,Hong2025,Franztorus,Monkman}.
+In this limit, the low-energy altermagnetic band structure essentially consists of distinct spin-polarized Fermi sheets, which naturally prefers ESP triplet superconductivity.
+The altermagnetic phase and its associated breaking of time-reversal symmetry may also be favorable for engineered topological superconductivity~\cite{Li2023Majoranacorner,Zhu2023,Li2024,Ghorashi2024}.
+Finally, we note a related research branch which, as opposed to the intrinsic altermagnetic superconductivity discussed above, focuses on the unique electronic properties from the proximity effect and hybrid systems between altermagnets and superconductors~\cite{Ouassou2023,Beenakker2023,Papaj2023,Zhang2024,Fukaya2025,Heinsdorf_proxy}.
+All these theoretical works are a testimony to the rich physics arising from the interplay between altermagnetic and superconducting instabilities.